- Search is not case-sensitive. For example, a search for the string Administrator returns matches for Administrator and administrator.

 - In the results list, matching strings are shown in bold.
 When you follow a results link to a topic, matching strings are highlighted.

-- Regular expressions and wildcards such as asterisks (*) are not supported.
+- Regular expressions, wildcards such as asterisks (*), and special characters such as percent signs (%) and ampersands (&) are not supported.